mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/authors/admin/_index.md

     url: #https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on information and behavioral frictions in general equilibrium models, households heterogeneity and monetary policy.
+bio: My research focuses on information and behavioral frictions in general equilibrium models, household heterogeneity and monetary policy.

 # Interests to show in About widget
 interests: